-What’s not to love in this flavorful, delicious and beautifully textured Kidney Bean and Roasted Red Pepper Burger.
-It is hefty with tempeh, beans, brown rice, and toasted almonds, and the roasted red peppers and cumin add a rich smokiness you’ll love.
+What's not to love in this flavorful, delicious and beautifully textured Kidney Bean and Roasted Red Pepper Burger.
+It is hefty with tempeh, beans, brown rice, and toasted almonds, and the roasted red peppers and cumin add a rich smokiness you'll love.
 The burger patty is vegan and gluten-free.
-This is an updated version of a recipe I first posted in April 2016.

 Here's yet another extremely grillable veggie burger that's going to become one of your summer favorites: my Red Bean and Roasted Red Pepper Burger mixed up with all sorts of insanely delicious things, like brown rice, roasted almonds, roasted mushrooms, and tempeh.